sbaudoin/yamllint/README.md

 3 errors levels have been defined: info, warning and error.

 The linter can return only one syntax error per file (once a syntax error has been met we cannot expect a lot from the rest of the file with respect to the syntax).
-It is returned apart, not as part of the so called "cosmetic errors", that represent all other errors checked with specific rules.
+It is returned apart, not as part of the so-called "cosmetic errors", that represent all other errors checked with specific rules.

 ## Configuration